 - Training of life safety officers on how to assist in evacuation of the building and how to act as a sighted guide for building occupants with blindness.

 - Posting of evacuation procedure signage on each floor in print, tactile and braille formats.

 - Regular checking and maintenance of life safety systems, including alarm systems, emergency lighting, emergency communications systems and obstruction-free evacuation routes.

 - Regular review of emergency procedures through the use of practice drills.

-- Provision of orientation and mobility training around emergency exits for building occupants with vision loss on a routine basis.
+- Provision of orientation and mobility training around emergency exits for building occupants with blindness on a routine basis.